isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

-at which it is currently supported. "n/a" marks cases when a given parameter is not applicable at the particular level of the hierarchy or in cases when the server does not support the parameter at this level of the hierarchy. "no" is used when a parameter is supported at the given level of the hierarchy but is not configurable via the Configuration Backend.
+at which it is currently supported. "n/a" marks cases when a given parameter is not applicable at the particular level of the hierarchy or in cases when the server does not support the parameter at that level. "no" is used when a parameter is supported at the given level of the hierarchy but is not configurable via the Configuration Backend.

 All supported parameters can be configured via the ``cb_cmds`` hook library described in the :ref:`cb-cmds-library` section.
-The general rule is that scalar global parameters are set using ``remote-global-parameter4-set``; shared network-specific parameters are set using ``remote-network4-set``; and subnet- and pool-level parameters are set using ``remote-subnet4-set``.
+The general rule is that scalar global parameters are set using ``remote-global-parameter4-set``; shared-network-specific parameters are set using ``remote-network4-set``; and subnet- and pool-level parameters are set using ``remote-subnet4-set``.
 Whenever there is an exception to this general rule, it is highlighted in the